FlightVin/racket-compiler/docs/types.md

 *   `ExprType::Integer`: Represents integer values.
 *   `ExprType::Boolean`: Represents boolean values (`#t`, `#f`).
-*   `ExprType::Void`: Represents expressions that produce no value (like `set!`, `while`, `(void)`).
+*   `ExprType::Void`: Represents expressions that produce no value (like `set!`, `while`, `(void)`, `begin` with no final value).
+*   `ExprType::NeedsInference`: A temporary type assigned to expressions (currently only `(read)`) whose final type depends on the context in which they are used.
-*   `ExprType::Error`: A special type assigned when a type error is detected or a type cannot be determined.
+*   `ExprType::Error`: A special type assigned when a type error is detected or a type cannot be determined (e.g., undefined variable, failed inference).
 This helps prevent cascading errors and signals issues to later phases.

 A helper function `getTypeName` converts these enum values into human-readable strings for error messages.